UNesT: Local Spatial Representation Learning with Hierarchical Transformer for Efficient Medical Segmentation: Introduction

 To improve representation learning in transformers in small datasets, recent works envision the use of local self-attention~\citep{liu2021swin,cao2021swin,han2021transformer}.
-To leverage information across embedded sequences, "shifted window" transformers~\citep{liu2021swin} have been proposed for dense predictions and modeling multi-scale features.
+To leverage information across embedded sequences, "shifted window" transformers~\cite{liu2021swin} have been proposed for dense predictions and modeling multi-scale features.
 However, these attempts aiming to adapt the self-attention mechanism by modifying patch communication often yield high computational complexity.
-In addition, the Swin transformer under-performs when datasets are small or there are a large number of structures~\citep{liu2021swin}.
+In addition, the Swin transformer under-performs when datasets are small, or there are a large number of structures~\cite{liu2021swin}.

-Considering the advantages of hierarchical models~\citep{cciccek20163d,roth2018multi,tang2022self} on modeling heterogeneous high-resolution radiographic images and inspired by the aggregation function in the nested ViT~\citep{zhang2021nested}, we propose a Hierarchical hybrid 3D U-shape medical segmentation model with Nested Transformers (UNesT).
+Considering the advantages of hierarchical models~\citep{cciccek20163d,roth2018multi,tang2022self} on modeling heterogeneous high-resolution radiographic images and inspired by the aggregation function in the nested ViT~\cite{zhang2022nested}, we propose a Hierarchical hybrid 3D U-shape medical segmentation model with Nested Transformers (UNesT).
 Specifically, with nested transformers as the encoder, UNesT hierarchically encodes features with the 3D block aggregation function and merges with the convolutional-based decoder via skip connections at various resolutions to enable learning of local behaviors for small structures or small datasets.
 The 3D nested structure retains the original global self-attention mechanism and achieves information communication across patches by stacking transformer encoders hierarchically.

 We perform extensive experiments to validate the performance of UNesT on the challenging whole brain segmentation task with 133 classes using T1 weighted (T1w) MRI images and a collected renal substructures 3D CT volumetric dataset with 116 patients on characterizing multiple kidney components including renal cortex, medulla and pelvicalyceal system with kidney function.
-We further evaluate UNesT on two widely-used public datasets Beyond The Cranial Vault (BTCV) \citep{landman2015miccai} and KiTS19 \citep{heller2021state} to illustrate the generalizability of UNesT.
-We compare UNesT to recent convolutional and transformer-based 3D medical segmentations baselines and conduct scalablity and data efficiency analysis in a low-data regime.
-Baselines are built with the same framework for a fair comparison.
+We further evaluate UNesT on three widely-used public datasets Beyond The Cranial Vault (BTCV) \cite{landman2015miccai}, KiTS19 \cite{heller2021state}, and BraTS21 \cite{baid2021rsna} to illustrate the generalizability of UNesT.
+We compare UNesT to recent convolutional and transformer-based 3D medical segmentations baselines and conduct scalability and data efficiency analysis in a low-data regime.